cyberway/cyberway.documentation/devportal/golos_contracts/golos.publication_contract.md

 ## The setlimit action

 The `setlimit` action is used to set rules that restrict user operations.
-The mechanism for restricting user operations is based on interaction of two smart contracts — these are golos.publication and golos.charge.
+The mechanism for restricting user operations is based on interaction of two smart contracts — precisely golos.publication and golos.charge.
 Each action of the `golos.publication` smart contract is linked to a certain battery of the `golos.charge` smart contract.
-In the `setlimit` parameters, it needs to specify an action (for example, `createmssg` or `upvote`) and a battery to be linked to.
+In the `setlimit` parameters, it needs to specify an action (for example, `createmssg` or `upvote`) and a battery to be linked to it.

 The `setlimit` action has the following form:
 ```cpp